 Hyundai boasts an impressive 71% reliability rating, which is an incredible feat.
 The reliability rating is mostly because the number of repair claims is quite rare, and on the odd occasion, the average repair cost is a reasonable £570.
 That’s less than half the cost of some of the previously mentioned vehicles!

 7. Smart cars

-Perfectly named, the Smart cars really do live up to their brand name!
+Perfectly named, the Smart cars do live up to their brand name!
 The average cost of repair for a Smart car sits at around £460, which is a massive contributing factor to their impressive 73% reliability rating.
 This is unsurprising, as these top-class vehicles use so few parts in comparison to other vehicles!

 Just shy of being considered the most reliable range, is the Lexus.
-These durable cars develop very few faults, and are recognised as being very reliable!
+These durable cars develop very few faults, and are recognized as being very reliable!
 Although they are held in high regard, the costs of repairs are slightly more expensive, with an average of £1,100, with the counterpoint being that repairs are rare.
 These fantastic vehicles have a reliability score of 87%.

 You may have guessed it, or you may be horrified, but the most reliable brand considered for vehicles is none other than the humble Honda.
-Copious amounts of testing across the board has shown that the Honda is the most reliable vehicle in every shape and form.
+Copious amounts of testing across the board have shown that the Honda is the most reliable vehicle in every shape and form.
 With a reliability score of 87%, the Hondas also have a very reasonable average cost of £560 for repairs.